narendra-addweb/MyImmoPix/wp-content/plugins/aws-cookie-popup/readme.txt

 Also its notification only to new visitors to your site with multi language message.

+= Cookie lifetime=
+Set cookie life time for 15 day.
+After 15 from cookie create cookie will auto delete.
+After delete this cookie(Name 'aws_visited') again notification popup will show for same as open at first time.

 == Installation ==

 Addweb Cookies Popup is simple to install: